 Systems Interface has been awarded the contract by Highlands and Islands Airport Limited (HIAL) to supply, install and commission seven Nautel VR125D Non-Directional Beacon Transmitters (NDB) with 250W Antenna Tuning Units (ATU), of which two systems will be supplied with Systems Interface designed self-supporting 10 metre masts.

 The new NDB systems will replace the existing end-of-life equipment at Barra, Benbecula, Campbeltown, Dundee, Inverness, Islay and Kirkwall Airports.

-Systems Interface is scheduled to complete the replacement programme over a three-year period from 2019 to 2022.
+Systems Interface is scheduled to complete the replacement programme over three years from 2019 to 2022.

 About Highlands and Islands Airports Limited

 HIAL is a limited company wholly owned by the Scottish Government.
 It owns and operates 11 airports in the Scottish Highlands and the Northern Isles and Western Isles.
 It handles over 1.7 million passengers a year and employs around 620 people across the 11 airports.